stardog-union/stardog-groovy/README.md

 That will run all the JUnit tests and create the jar in build/libs.
 The test case does reference stardog.home, so you may want to change TestStardog.groovy

 All tests should pass.

+As of Stardog-Groovy 0.2, the jar is now built with Groovy 2.0.6 as a dependency

 ## NOTE ##